Ground broken on new P-8 school

 New school set to open in Fall 2018

 The new preschool through eighth-grade school is being built on a 13-acre site in Anthem Highlands, a planned community of about 2,600 residential units, located near state Highway 7 and Interstate 25.
-The school, which is planned to open in Fall 2018, is eventually expected to serve between 900 – 1,000 students.
+The school is eventually expected to serve between 900 – 1,000 students.

-The 142,000 square-foot, multi-level school is being designed by architectural firm Hord Coplan Macht, who designed the nation’s first Collaborative for High Performance Schools (CHPS) Verified Leader certified school.
+The 142,000 square-foot, multi-level school is being designed by architectural firm Hord Coplan Macht.

 Upon completion, Anthem P-8 is slated to become the first school in the Denver Metro Area certified under the Collaborative for High Performance Schools (CHPS) Verified Leader program.
-The CHPS program is a leading national movement to improve student performance and the entire educational experience by building the best possible schools.
-The goals of CHPS is to fundamentally change the design, construction and operation of schools to: protect student and staff health, and enhance the learning environments of school children everywhere; conserve energy, water, and other natural resources and reduce waste, pollution, and environmental degradation.
+The goal of CHPS is to fundamentally change the design, construction and operation of schools to: protect student and staff health, and enhance the learning environments of school children everywhere; conserve energy, water, and other natural resources and reduce waste, pollution, and environmental degradation.